-1. Definitions

-Resource: the terms of employment that are used; the terms of employment that are acquired; Objects: Remuneration: refer to article 1.1, definition 3 of the CAO-OI; refer to article 1.1. definition 16 of the CAO-OI: Salary: refer to article 1.1 definition 18 of the CAO-OL Salary per hour:
+1. Definitions Resource: the terms of employment that are used; Objects: the terms of employment that are acquired; Remuneration: refer to article 1.1, definition 3 of the CAO-OI; Salary: refer to article 1.1, definition 16 of the CAO-OI; Salary per hour: refer to article 1.1 definition 18 of the CAO-OI.